 Convoy’s digital freight network is uniquely positioned to provide reliable and flexible capacity when demand surges past supply chain forecasts.
 It starts with detailed supply chain visibility, so companies are informed about recent and upcoming disruptions as early as possible.
 Next, Convoy provides access to a broad pool of carriers throughout the nation.
 Our customers can access this pool through services like our dynamic backup pricing from within their TMS or through tendering freight to Convoy on the spot market.

-Finally, we offer Guaranteed Primary, a new program to avoid tender rejection, bypass the RFP process, and get primary freight coverage from high-quality carriers at a low, fixed margin.
+Finally, we offer Guaranteed Primary, a new program to avoid tender rejection, bypass the volatile freight RFP process, and get primary freight coverage from high-quality carriers at a low, fixed margin.
 With 100% tender acceptance, Guaranteed Primary offers peace of mind, even in tight markets.

-Freight rates in soft markets
+Truckload freight rates in soft markets

 In soft markets, the supply of carriers exceeds truckload demand from shippers.
 Freight rates fall as carriers compete with each other to win shipments.
 This gives shippers more options to find competitively priced freight, especially for spot loads.